guptapranabh/thermo-detect/README.md

 This will open a terminal and start downloading all the neccessary dependencies and start a server, typically on port `http://127.0.0.1:7860/`

 Copy and paste the link on your web browser and it should open a WebUI where you can interact with the program.

+Example videos have been provided for the user to test the AI model on.